aelitneg/open-music-streaming/agent-os/commands/create-tasks/create-tasks.md

 **Note**: Adapt this structure based on the actual feature requirements.
 Some features may need:
 - Different task groups (e.g., email notifications, payment processing, data migration)
-- Different implementer (e.g., custom implementers from implementers.yml)
 - Different execution order based on dependencies
 - More or fewer sub-tasks per group

 ## Important Constraints

-- **Base implementer assignments** on only the available implementers present in the list in implementers.yml.
 - **Create tasks that are specific and verifiable**
-- **Group related tasks** for efficient specialists implementer assignment
+- **Group related tasks** for efficient specialists implementer assignment.
+For example, group back-end engineering tasks together and front-end UI tasks together.
 - **Limit test writing during development**:
   - Each task group (1-3) should write 2-8 focused tests maximum
   - Tests should cover only critical behaviors, not exhaustive coverage
   - Test verification should run ONLY the newly written tests, not the entire suite
-  - The testing-engineer's task group should only add a maximum of 10 additional tests IF NECESSARY to fill critical gaps
+  - If there is a dedicated test coverage group for filling in gaps in test coverage, this group should add only a maximum of 10 additional tests IF NECESSARY to fill critical gaps
-  - Total expected tests per feature: approximately 16-34 tests maximum
 - **Use a focused test-driven approach** where each task group starts with writing 2-8 tests (x.1 sub-task) and ends with running ONLY those tests (final sub-task)
 - **Include acceptance criteria** for each task group
 - **Reference visual assets** if visuals are available